Indigenous Knowledge Systems

 • 6 weeks-long course;

-• Weekly 90 minutes live session with Lyla June - time and day here - recorded for those unable to join live;
+• Weekly 90 minutes live session with Lyla June - recorded for those unable to join live;

-• Weekly fresh material to written by Lyla June;
+• Weekly fresh material written by Lyla June;

 Journey Outline

-1. Introduction, historial context and Understanding our positionality in the global citizenry;
+1. Introduction: Historical context and Understanding our positionality in the global citizenry;

-2. Unlearning: colonial paradigms and fear based societies;
+2. Unlearning: Colonial paradigms and fear-based cultural configurations;

-3. Learning: restoring our universal identity, service learning and matrilineality;
+3. Learning: Restoring our true nature, service learning and matrilineality;

 5. Strategies and Success Stories;